neilslater/games_dice/README.md

 When rolled, this will score from 2 to 20 - the sum of the two highest scoring ten-sided dice, out of five.

+The full version of this modifier, allows you to specify from 1 to 2 parameters:

+    5d10k:[KEEP_NUM],[KEEP_TYPE].

+Where:

+ * KEEP_NUM is an integer specifying the number of dice to keep.
+ * KEEP_TYPE is one of
+  * best   - keep highest values and add them together
+  * worst  - keep lowest values and add them together

+Examples:

+    4d6k:3.r:1,replace,1.      # Roll 4 six-sided dice, re-roll any 1s, and keep best 3.
+    2d20k:1,worst.             # Roll 2 twenty-sided dice, return lowest of the two results.

+#### Combinations

+ * When there are many modifiers, they are applied in strict order:
+  * First by type: re-rolls, maps, keepers
+  * Then according to the order they were specified
+ * A maximum of one re-roll modifier, and one map modifier are applied to each individual die rolled
+ * Only one keepers modifier is applied per dice type.
+Specifying a second one will cause an error

 #### Aliases

 Some combinations of modifiers crop up in well-known games, and have been allocated single-character